zincbase/zincdb/docs/Technical overview.md

 # Technical overview

-ZincBase is a distributed database platform aiming to provide a full solution for the storage and retrieval of application data, both locally and in the cloud.
+ZincBase is a distributed database platform aiming to provide a full solution for the storage and retrieval of structured application data, both locally and in the cloud.
 It consists of two independents components:

 ## [ZincDB](https://github.com/zincbase/zincdb)

 A Javascript object database managed through a high-level API, available as a library.
-Provides local storage using either browser based persistence (IndexedDB/WebSQL), an external library (SQLite in Node.js) or in-memory storage.
+Provides a local database using either browser based persistence (IndexedDB/WebSQL), an external library (SQLite or LevelDB in Node.js) or in-memory storage.
 It is an independent module that works fully offline.
 It operates and synchronizes in the background, within a web worker (if available).

 Features:

 * Hierarchal data model.
 Compatible with plain JavaScript objects.
 * Fully asynchronous (promise based).
-* Selectable IndexedDB/WebSQL/SQLite/In-memory storage adapters with automatic fallbacks based on availability.
+* Selectable IndexedDB/WebSQL/SQLite/LevelDB/In-memory storage adapters with automatic fallbacks based on availability.
-* Runs in a web worker (if available).
-Designed for short loading times and minimal impact over the responsiveness of the main application or web-page.
+* Runs in a web worker (if available) or a child-process in Node.js (planned).
+Designed for short loading times and minimal impact over the responsiveness of the main application, server, or web-page.
-* Supports raw binary data.
+* Supports raw binary data in all storage adapters.
 * Fine-grained customization of background synchronization types (manual, automatic, unidirectional, bidirectional, WebSocket, COMET etc.).
 * Asynchronous, sophisticated interactive conflict resolution.
 * Built-in end-to-end encryption (optional).